Muennighoff/Muennighoff.github.io/_pages/about.md

 I love this field & am very optimistic about the future of AI ❤️ Apart from AI, I am very interested in health (🏊, 🎾, 🏃, 🌸).

-Feel free to reach out :) I'm especially interested in hearing about possible research collaborations & PhD opportunities.
+Feel free to reach out, I'm especially interested in hearing about possible research collaborations :)

 <!-- News